cornking2020/free-form-deformation/README.md

 <http://glennchun.github.io/free-form-deformation/>

 This works best on **Firefox** where all edges of the lattice are always displayed.
 Some edges disappear or reappear on **Chrome**, depending on how you rotate the view.

+Convert this Entire project to Next.js + TypeScript + MUI

+And also can use:

+@react-three/gltfjsx – turns GLTFs into JSX components
+@react-three/drei – useful helpers for react-three-fiber
+@react-three/postprocessing – post-processing effects
+@react-three/flex – flexbox for react-three-fiber
+@react-three/xr – VR/AR controllers and events
+@react-three/cannon – physics based hooks
+@react-three/a11y – real a11y for your scene
+zustand – state management
+react-spring – a spring-physics-based animation library react-use-gesture – mouse/touch gestures leva – create GUI controls in seconds